 Community-Based Research Projects

-The Community Medicine section of the Department of Family and Community Medicine engages students and residents in community service training, in addition to conducting research projects of our own within community partnerships we have developed across the Dallas-Fort Worth Metroplex.
+The Community Health section of the Department of Family and Community Medicine engages students and residents in community service training, in addition to conducting research projects of our own within community partnerships we have developed across the Dallas-Fort Worth Metroplex.
 Examples are below.

 Resident: Hina Rizvi, M.D.